mjd-dataalchemist/HotelBookings---DataAnalysis/Readme.md

 The detailed analysis of the `HotelBookingDemandDatasets.pdf` article can be found [here](HotelBookingDemandDatasets.pdf).

 ## Exploratory Data Analysis (EDA)
-The EDA was conducted in Python, analyzing the variables present in the `hotel_bookings.csv` dataset.
+The EDA was performed in Python, analyzing the variables into `hotel_bookings.csv` dataset.
 This initial analysis helps identify patterns and prepare the data for further modeling.
 ![EDA](images/correlation-matrix.png)

 ## Conceptual Diagram Design
-Based on the EDA analysis, a conceptual diagram was designed to facilitate understanding and organizing the relationships between different entities in the dataset.
+Once on the EDA was completed, a conceptual diagram was designed to facilitate understanding and organizing the relationships between different variables into dataset.
 ![Conceptual Diagram](images/conceptual_model.png)

 ## Table Creation